Thorium-based nuclear power: India

-Delays have since postponed the commissioning [criticality?] of the PFBR to September 2016, but India's commitment to long-term nuclear energy production is underscored by the approval in 2015 of ten new sites for reactors of unspecified types, though procurement of primary fissile material—preferably plutonium—may be problematic due to India's low uranium reserves and capacity for production.
+The 500 MWe Prototype Fast Breeder Reactor (PFBR) was initially planned to be completed in September 2010, but experienced several delays.
+It is scheduled to be put into service in December 2024.
+Despite these delays, India's commitment to long-term nuclear energy production is underscored by the approval in 2015 of ten new sites for reactors of unspecified types, though procurement of primary fissile material—preferably plutonium—may be problematic due to India's low uranium reserves and capacity for production.

+KAMINI (Kalpakkam Mini reactor), is India's only thorium-based experimental reactor.
+It produces 30 kW of thermal energy at full power.
+KAMINI is cooled and moderated by light water, and fuelled with uranium-233 metal produced by the thorium fuel cycle harnessed by the neighbouring FBTR reactor.

 Indonesia

 P3Tek, an agency of the Indonesia Ministry of Energy and Mineral Resource, has reviewed a thorium molten salt reactor by Thorcon called the TMSR-500.
 The study reported that building a ThorCon TMSR-500 would meet Indonesia's regulations for nuclear energy safety and performance.

 Israel

-In May 2010, researchers from Ben-Gurion University of the Negev in Israel and Brookhaven National Laboratory in New York began to collaborate on the development of thorium reactors, aimed at being self-sustaining, "meaning one that will produce and consume about the same amounts of fuel," which is not possible with uranium in a light water reactor.
+In May 2010, researchers from Ben-Gurion University of the Negev in Israel and Brookhaven National Laboratory in New York began to collaborate on the development of thorium-based reactors designed to have a breeding ratio of just over 1, a feature only possible for light water reactors if they use uranium-233 fuel.